Watch Hill Rhode Island Things To Do: Carousel, Beaches and Village Life

 Walk Out to Napatree Point Conservation Area

-Napatree Point is a barrier spit that extends west from Watch Hill into Little Narragansett Bay, with the Atlantic on one side and the bay on the other.
 The walk out takes about 20 minutes and rewards you with sweeping views of the water, the Connecticut shoreline, and — on clear days — Fishers Island.
 It's a protected wildlife sanctuary, so you'll share the path with shorebirds, osprey, and the occasional seal.
 No dogs allowed in season.
-Wear shoes you don't mind getting sandy.
+Wear shoes if mind getting sandy.

-Watch Hill Yacht Club
+Yacht Club

-Watch the Sunset from the Historic Watch Hill Lighthouse
+Watch the Sunset from the

-The lighthouse grounds are open to the public on summer Tuesday and Thursday afternoons, and the views from the point at sunset are among the best on the Rhode Island coast.
-The lighthouse museum is small but worth a look for the history of the Watch Hill Life-Saving Station.
+The Lighthouse has stood at the point since 1856, guiding ships around the rocky headland at the entrance to Little Narragansett Bay.
+The grounds are open to the public on summer Tuesday and Thursday afternoons, and the views from the point at sunset are among the best on the coast.
+The lighthouse museum is small but worth a look for the history of theWatch Hill Lighthouse Life-Saving Station.

-Explore by Kayaking or Paddle Boarding
+Explore Paddle Boarding and Surfing

-The calm waters of Little Narragansett Bay make Watch Hill an excellent spot for kayaking and paddleboarding.
+The calm waters of Little Narragansett Bay make this an excellent spot for kayaking and paddleboarding.
 Launching from the bay side gives you access to the back side of Napatree Point, the salt marshes, and the quiet coves that you can't reach on foot.
 Rentals are available seasonally in the village.

-Take Home A Watch Hill Gift or Souvenir
+Take Home A Gift or Keepsake Souvenir

 Quick Gift Guide